 Thrifty Tips for keeping to your party budget

-To guide you through throwing a birthday party on a budget, here are some clever low-cost birthday tips and ideas.
+To guide you through throwing a budget birthday party, here are some clever low-cost birthday tips and ideas.

 You will find that hiring out a venue is the most expensive part of throwing a birthday party.
-So instead, opt to host the party at home.
+So instead, to achieve the perfect budget birthday party, opt to host the party at home.
 A home party is also more personal, and if you like making special touches along a theme, then not having to decorate a venue elsewhere saves time.
 I decorate my home the day before and then only have to worry about the actual event on the day.